Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

-Figure \ref{fig:group4} visualizes $\|\bm\omega_i-\bm\omega_j\|$($i,j\in [m]$) on synthetic dataset over the course of 600 communication rounds.
-We use t-SNE \cite{Laurens2008} to visualize the cluster structure of $ m=100 $ devices.
-We observed that $\bm\omega_i$ converge to four clusters when $\lambda = 0.6$.
-These results illustrate that {FPFC} can effectively identify the cluster structure.
-Table \ref{table:linear} presents a statistical summary of three metrics on synthetic and H$ \& $BF datasets.
-Because {LOCAL}, {FedAvg} and {Per-FedAvg} can not cluster devices, we do not report their Num and ARI results.
-We can see that {FPFC} performed the best in prediction and device clustering. {FedAvg} had the worst performance as expected, because it tries to learn one single model for all devices which follow different distributions, it cannot provide personalized predictions, and cannot cluster as well. {Per-FedAvg} is only better than {FedAvg} as it allows the global model to be personalized for each device.
-Due to overfitting to local data, {LOCAL} led to worse prediction performance than ours.
-The two clustered FL algorithms, {IFCA} and {CFL}, did not perform as well as {FPFC}.
-Although they can also cluster devices, their clustering performances are clearly inferior to that of {FPFC}.
-Although {IFCA} is implemented with the correct number of clusters, some clusters have no device in the end, resulting in fewer clusters. {FPFC-$\ell_{1}$} performed better than {IFCA} and {CFL} in clustering; however, it was significantly inferior to {FPFC} in both clustering and prediction.
-Figure \ref{fig:mnist} shows the training loss, training accuracy and testing accuracy results of all methods on MNIST and FMNIST under some fine-tuned parameters.
-It is again observed that {FPFC} achieved a better prediction performance.
-We also consider different cluster structures, the effect of regularization parameter $ \lambda $, and the tolerance to heterogenous training, see more results in Appendix E.
+Fig.\ref{fig:group4} visualizes $\|\bm\omega_i-\bm\omega_j\|$($i,j\in [m]$) on a synthetic dataset over the course of 600 communication rounds.
+We use t-distributed stochastic neighbor embedding (t-SNE) \cite{Laurens2008} to visualize the cluster structure of $ m=100 $ devices.
+As can be seen, $\bm\omega_i$ converge to four clusters when $\lambda = 0.6$.
+These results illustrate that FPFC can effectively identify the cluster structure.
+Table \ref{table:linear} presents a statistical summary of four metrics on synthetic and H$ \& $BF datasets.
+Because LOCAL, FedAvg, LG, and Per-FedAvg lack the capability to cluster devices, we have omitted reporting their Num and ARI results.
+FedAvg exhibits the worst performance as expected, which can be attributed to its attempt to learn a single model for all devices, despite their distinct data distributions.
+These results highlight the limitations of FedAvg in terms of individualized predictions and cluster-based analysis.
+Both Per-FedAvg and LG have shown superior performance compared to FedAvg.
+This can be attributed to their ability to personalize the global model for each device.
+Due to overfitting to local data, LOCAL has worse prediction performance than FPFC.
+The two clustered FL algorithms, IFCA and CFL, do not perform as well as FPFC.
+Although they can also cluster devices, their clustering performances are inferior to that of FPFC.
+Although IFCA is implemented with the correct number of clusters, some clusters have no device in the end, resulting in fewer clusters.
+PACFL demonstrates competitive results, but it relies on a critical threshold parameter that controls the clustering results.
+FPFC-$\ell_{1}$ performs better than IFCA and CFL in clustering.
+However, due to the use of $\ell_{1}$ penalty in FPFC-$\ell_{1}$, when the coefficients of devices that belong to different clusters have significant differences, FPFC-$\ell_{1}$ imposes a stronger penalty to compress these coefficients, leading to incorrect grouping.
+In contrast, FPFC does not penalize large coefficient differences, and therefore the result of FPFC-$\ell_{1}$ is significantly inferior to FPFC in both clustering and prediction.
+LOCAL incurs zero communication costs as it does not involve any communication with the server.
+FedAvg, LG, Per-FedAvg, FPFC, and FPFC-$\ell_{1}$ have the same communication costs due to the consistent size of the transmitted information at each communication round.
+The communication cost of PACFL is determined by the combined cost of FedAvg and the cost associated with hierarchical clustering in one-shot clustering.
+IFCA has the highest communication cost due to its sensitivity to initialization, which needs more communication rounds to achieve convergence.
+Additionally, during each communication round, IFCA requires downloading all cluster models to all devices, resulting in a substantial increase in communication costs.